Littletonconnor/shortly/README.md

 # Shortly

-A simple link shortner using NextJs Middleware
+A simple link shortener using NextJs Middleware